WHAT IS GENITAL HERPES?

 Pregnancy and herpes — Women who have their first outbreak of genital herpes near the time of delivery are at risk of transmitting herpes to their newborn.
 Careful planning during the pregnancy and precautions during pregnancy and at the time of delivery can reduce the likelihood of transmission.

 For this reason, preventive antiviral therapy with acyclovir is often recommended for women with one or more recurrences during pregnancy.
-A caesarean delivery is usually recommended in women who experience an outbreak of symptoms at the time of labor.
+A caesarean delivery is usually recommended in women who experience an outbreak at the time of labor.

 Women with no history of genital herpes whose partner has a history of cold sores (generally HSV type 1) or genital herpes (generally HSV type 2) should avoid oral, vaginal, and anal sex during the last trimester of pregnancy.
 Condoms are recommended during the entire pregnancy.